-St. John’s has an extensive Outreach history with our Diocesan Ministries, as well as to the Kanata community at large.
+St. John’s has an extensive Outreach history with Belong Ottawa, as well as to the Kanata community at large.

 As we move forward, it is our hope to increase opportunities to support the needs of our neighbours in Kanata North.

-St. John’s contributes to the Anglican Diocese of Ottawa Community Ministries in three ways:
+St. John’s contributes to Belong Ottawa in three ways:

 These ministries are: Cornerstone Housing for Women, Centre 454 Community Day Programs, The Well-La Source (day program for women and women with children), St. Luke’s Table, the Ottawa Pastoral Counselling Centre (family and individual mental health support), and recently, Centre 105, Cornwall (drop-in day program).